Faruq-Hameed/java_prgm_1_-_2/part6/README.md

 Learning Objectives
 You review the use of lists.
-You know how to use a list as an instance variable. et's have a look at objects that contain a list.
+You know how to use a list as an instance variable.
+Let's have a look at objects that contain a list.
 Examples of objects like these include objects that describe sets, for example playlists.

 When a value is added to an ArrayList, it goes to the end of the list.
 As such, the most recently added value is in the last index of the list - the size() method provided by the list is useful for finding the last index.
 You can remove an element from a particular index using the remove method provided by the list.
 Objects in an Instance Variable List
 A list that is an object's instance variable can contain objects other than strings as long as the type of objects in the list is specified when defining the list.